 Factory Scheduled Maintenance

 Manufacturer specified preventative maintenance services are created to keep your vehicle running smoothly.
 Shifting from a repair mindset to a maintenance one will prevent larger problems later on down the line.
 These services come with a checklist of 87 different items that we address, inspect, repair, flush and replace.
-From ensuring that your brakes will operate in times of emergency to a routine flushing of all your fluids these services will prevent system failures.
+From ensuring that your brakes will operate in times of emergency to a routine changing of your fluids these services will prevent system failures.
 Our service advisers can go over your vehicle’s recommended services and help you prioritize them according to your budget.

 Older model vehicles had a fan belt whose sole purpose was to turn the fan that pulls air across the radiator.
 This belt has to maintain a certain speed to ensure the car stays at normal operating temperatures.
 However, most of today’s vehicles utilize a serpentine belt to control many other components as well.
 For either type the most common symptoms include squeaking/squealing coming from under the hood when the car is started; over time the noise will grow.

-Water pumps are responsible for exactly what the name implies; pumping coolant throughout the engine to keep it from overheating.
+Water pumps are responsible for exactly what the name implies.
+They pump coolant throughout the engine to keep it from overheating.
 Some signs that the water pump needs servicing is an overheating engine, coolant leak, or fluctuating temperature gauge.
 Leaking at the pump’s gasket is a common fault due to exposure to heat.
 If your service manual can assist in location the timing belt cover, the dripping typically will drip from the gasket that seals the pump in place.
 Temperature fluctuations from hot to cold, without staying in the middle, as indicated in the temperature gauge is another possible indicator due to an intermittently working pump.
 The pump itself may not always be to blame, sometimes the pulley that operates the pump can also become dysfunctional.
 If you can move the pulley back and forth this is a sign that the bearing is wearing out and may fail rendering the pump inoperable.